thetsGit/my-insights/main.md

 Good points

 - Support  [tree shaking](https://web.dev/reduce-javascript-payloads-with-tree-shaking/#what_is_tree_shakingv)
-- Optimized importing due to its partial import nature.
+- Optimized importing due to its partial import nature
 - Being able to be used multiple times per module
 - Standardized importing
 - Better editor support (like name highlighting, and automatic renaming as the actual exported name is changed)